techidaily/site-win11-tips/source/_posts/perfecting-image-previews-top-4-win-friendly-viewers.md

  The downside of qView is that you cannot edit WebP images, unlike other image viewers on this list.
 However, if you're looking for a lightweight tool to only view WebP images, qView will be a good choice.
 To view WebP images in qView, follow these steps:

-1. Visit the[InterverseHQ website](https://interversehq.com/qview/download/) to download qView.
+1. Visit the [InterverseHQ website](https://interversehq.com/qview/download/) to download qView.
 2. Install the app and launch it after it has been downloaded.
 3. At first, you'll see a black screen, so don't panic.
 4. Right-click the app interface and click**Open** .